Colonial Secretary's papers 1822-1877

 European Exploration and Settlement

-Letters in this series also address matters relating to the wider area, including the Darling Downs and Wide Bay district.
-They include: the conveyance of mail and travel routes to Darling Downs, Drayton, Limestone, and Cunningham’s Gap ; a search to be undertaken for Willliam Thompson's wife, said to be with an Aboriginal tribe in the Fraser Island (K'gari) area ; establishment of courts of Petty Sessions and the appointment of additional magistrates; extensive occupation of land to the north of Moreton Bay, including the Wide Bay area ; applications from settlers wishing to occupy land in several areas including Oakey Creek ; supplies for Border Police at Darling Downs ; complaints relating to Indian labourers ('coolies') at Tent Hill Station ; survey report of the coast between Moreton Bay and Hervey Bay by Burnett, including the reconnaissance of two rivers to the north ; and a survey of the River Boyne.
+Letters cover the Darling Downs and Wide Bay districts, including mail and travel routes to Drayton, Limestone, and Cunningham’s Gap; a search for William Thompson’s wife near Fraser Island; establishment of Courts of Petty Sessions and appointment of magistrates; northern land occupation, including Wide Bay; settler applications for Oakey Creek and other areas; Border Police supplies at Darling Downs; complaints about Indian labourers at Tent Hill Station; coastal survey between Moreton Bay and Hervey Bay by Burnett, including reconnaissance of two northern rivers; and a survey of the Boyne River.

 Interactions with First Nations People